 If you find yourself in any of the above scenarios, overtime is likely the best choice for your business.
 As we mentioned above, using overtime just because it makes sense does not mitigate the other common risks that come with it.

 If your organization is using it, one of the most important steps in effectively managing overtime is tracking and monitoring it.
 This means tracking overall overtime hours, as well as individual overtime hours.
 A great way to stay on top of overtime is to find your average weekly/monthly overtime needs.
-That way, if you go over that amount, you can review schedules and check in with employees.
+That way, if you go over that amount, you can review employee schedules and check in with employees.
 You can should also determine whether these increased levels of overtime are a one off event, or if they will occur for a number of weeks.
 Monitoring overtime is crucial to effective overtime management, and helps you adapt and adjust.

 Another important step in effectively managing overtime is keeping a close watch on rates of absenteeism.
 Similar to monitoring overtime hours, it is beneficial to monitor both individual absences as well as overall company absenteeism.
 This can help you spot patterns of behaviour in employees, or at particular times of the month/year.
 Understanding the reasons behind these absences is the key to success with overtime management.
 There will always be a certain level of legitimate absences, employees are human after all.
 Increased absences can be a result of burnout or other health issues that might be occurring from overtime.
 This can be a sign that overtime is not working for your organization and you should consider alternatives.